 1 recipe of Eggplant Marinara sauce (In a hurry or just too tired to do all that?
 Add one cup sliced mushrooms and 2 tsp. fresh basil to 2 jars of sauce.)

 ½ package lasagna noodles

-16 oz container low fat ricotta cheese (Calabro is the best brand)low fat is lower in calories but full fat is so creamy
+16 oz container ricotta cheese (Calabro is the best brand)low fat is lower in calories but full fat is so creamy

 3 Tb. minced Italian parsley

 12 oz. low moisture, low fat mozzarella cheese, grated